eighteight/CinderEight/RTSPCapture0.9.0/README.md

 CINDER/WHATEVER/RTSPCapture0.9.0

-Where CINDER is the folder of your libcinder 0.9.0 download
+where CINDER is the folder of your libcinder 0.9.0 download

+To run it, adjust the VideoStreamAddress to your needs, or use a provided test server, in